-- 1. Agricultural value assessments. - a.
+1. Agricultural value assessments.

+a.
 Any owner of land used in agricultural production within an agricultural district shall be eligible for an agricultural value assessment pursuant to this section.
 If an applicant owning not less than ten acres rents land from another for use for agricultural production, the gross sales value of the agricultural products produced on such rented land shall be added to the gross sales value of agricultural products produced on the land of the applicant for purposes of determining eligibility for an agricultural value assessment on the land of the applicant.
 Such assessment shall be granted only upon an annual application by the owner of such land on a form prescribed by the state board of equalization and assessment.
 The applicant shall furnish to the assessor such information as the state board of equalization and assessment shall require, including land classification information prepared for his land used in agricultural production by the soil and water conservation district office in his county.
 Such application shall be filed with the assessor of the city, town, village or county having the power to assess property for taxation on or before the appropriate taxable status date of such city, town, village or county.
 If the assessor is satisfied that the applicant is entitled to an agricultural value assessment, he shall approve the application and the land shall be assessed pursuant to this section.
 The assessor shall not less than ten days prior to the date for hearing complaints in relation to assessments mail to each applicant, who has included with his application at least one self-addressed, pre-paid envelope, a notice of the approval or denial of the application.
-Such notice shall be on a form prescribed by the state board of equalization and assessment.
+Such notice shall be on a form prescribed by the state board of equalization and assessment which shall indicate the manner in which the total assessed value is apportioned among the various portions of the property subject to agricultural assessment and those other portions of the property not eligible for agricultural assessment as determined for the tentative assessment roll and the latest final assessment roll.
 Failure to mail any such notice or failure of the owner to receive the same shall not prevent the levy, collection and enforcement of the payment of the taxes on such real property.